House of Ruth Maryland

 2201 Argonne Drive

 100 full-time and part-time

-House Of Ruth Maryland has a comprehensive range of services to help protect victims and provide the support services necessary to rebuild their lives.
-Broadly, those services include a 24-hour Hotline, shelter, children and youth services, community advocacy, legal clinic, counseling and education and training.
+House of Ruth Maryland has a comprehensive range of services to help protect victims and provide the support services necessary to rebuild their lives.
+Broadly, those services include a 24-hour Hotline, shelter, children and youth services, community advocacy, legal clinic, counseling, abuse intervention and education and training.

-Since House Of Ruth Maryland first opened its doors, it has served more than 100,000 victims.
-In 2011 alone, House Of Ruth served more than 15,000 victims, along with their family and friends.
+Since House of Ruth Maryland first opened its doors, it has served more than 100,000 victims.
+In fiscal year 2013 alone, House Of Ruth served nearly 9,000 victims, along with their family and friends.